 The final add-on PMPM amounts are included in the applicable final rate ranges after the application of risk adjustment.
 There is no variation of the add-on PMPMs across the rate ranges.

-Per the preprint, the add-on rate payment for this payment initiative will be subject to a two-sided risk corridor together with the Trauma Screening Prop 56 add-on rate payment.
-As outlined in the preprint, the risk corridor will be based on the MEP achieved by each MCO.
+Per the preprint and as described earlier in this certification, the add-on rate payment for this payment initiative will be subject to a two-sided risk corridor together with the ACEs Screening add-on rate payment.